 The Discovery of Ibogaine for Addiction

-The Rise of Ibogaine Clinics – Making Ibogaine Safer
+The Rise of Ibogaine Treatment Centers – Making Ibogaine Safer

 Since Howard Lotsof discovered the healing properties of synthesized Ibogaine in the 1960s, there have been many Ibogaine clinics around the world using this psychoactive substance to treat addiction as well as other mental disorders.

 This was in the 1990’s.
 Howard Lotsof and his Ibogaine Alliance, along with ICEERS, worked to bring Ibogaine to more people.
-However, this resulted in 19 deaths between the period of 1990 and 2008.
-The reasons started to become more clear, almost every case of Ibogaine and Noribogaine related death occurred because the patient being treated suffered from an underlying medical cause that contributed significantly to the cause of death.
+In total there were 19 recorded deaths between the period of 1990 and 2008.
+The reasons behind these unfortunate fatalities started to become more clear.
+In almost every case, these Ibogaine related deaths occurred because the patient either suffered from an underlying medical condition, or was taking Ibogaine with illegal drugs in their system that contributed significantly to the cause of death.

 This research, done by ICEERS and Lotsof, gave us the much safer version of Ibogaine treatment we have today.

 Now, with advanced prescreening techniques, Ibogaine treatment has never been safer.

 This does not mean the risk has been completely eliminated.
 Individuals taking Ibogaine should educate themselves and be completely aware of the risks associated with Ibogaine treatment.
 However, with more testing and more scientific study, Ibogaine will continue to become a much safer and better understood drug treatment option.